Overview

 What is the graduation rate at Stanford University?

-95% of students who start at Stanford University end up finishing their degree within six years of enrolling.
-This is 37% more than the national median.
+93% of students who start at Stanford University finish their degree within six years of enrolling.
+This is 35% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of Stanford University go on to earn?

-10 years after starting school at Stanford University, the median earnings among students who received federal financial aid was $124,080.
+The median income of students 10 years after starting at Stanford University is $124,080.
 This is $73,689 more than the national median.

 How much do students at Stanford take out in loans?

-Graduates of Stanford have to take out a median of $12,000 in federal student loans.
+Graduates of Stanford take out a median of $12,000 in federal student loans.
 This is $1,500 less than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources